U.S. drafts rule to allow Huawei and U.S. firms to work together on 5G standards -sources

 By Karen Freifeld and Chris Prentice

-May 6 (Reuters) - The U.S. Department of Commerce is close to signing off on a new rule that allows U.S. companies to work with China's Huawei Technologies on setting standards for next generation 5G networks, people familiar with the matter said.
+May 6 (Reuters) - The U.S. Department of Commerce is close to signing off on a new rule that would allow U.S. companies to work with China's Huawei Technologies on setting standards for next generation 5G networks, people familiar with the matter said.

 Engineers in some U.S. technology companies stopped engaging with Huawei to develop standards after the Commerce Department blacklisted the company last year.
 The listing left companies uncertain about what technology and information their employees could share with Huawei, the world's largest telecommunications equipment maker.

-That has put the U.S. at a disadvantage, say industry and government officials.
+That has put the United States at a disadvantage, say industry and government officials.
 In standards setting meetings, where protocols and technical specifications are developed that allow equipment from different companies to function together smoothly, Huawei gained a stronger voice as U.S. engineers sat back in silence.

-Industry standards are big business for telecommunications firms.
-They vie to have their patented technology considered essential to the standard, which can boost a company's bottom line by billions of dollars.

-The Commerce Department placed Huawei on its "entity list" last May, restricting sales of U.S. goods and technology to the company and raising questions about how U.S. firms could participate in organizations that establish industry standards.
+The Commerce Department placed Huawei on its "entity list" last May, citing national security concerns.
+The listing restricted sales of U.S. goods and technology to the company and raised questions about how U.S. firms could participate in organizations that establish industry standards.

 After nearly a year of uncertainty, the department has drafted a new rule to address the issue, two sources told Reuters.
 The rule, which could still change, essentially allows U.S. companies to participate in standards bodies where Huawei is also a member, the sources said.